Independent Contractor Policies

 Guideline: PCC intends to hire individuals as full-time and part-time employees for its regular work force and to meet its short-term labor needs by hiring temporary employees.
 However, on occasion, in order to meet College objectives, it may be necessary to consult with experts in a particular field and to engage individuals for specific periods and/or specific assignments to provide short-term expertise.

 An independent contractor is not intended to be a substitute for a regular or a temporary employee.
-A PCC employee is not eligible to perform work as an independent contractor during the same year in which he/she works as a PCC employee.
+A PCC employee is not eligible to perform work as an independent contractor during the same year in which they work as a PCC employee.

 Before an individual can provide services as an independent contractors, the questionnaire process must be completed.
 This guideline is intended to assist managers in meeting their business needs, and to provide information necessary to be in compliance with the law and avoid putting PCC at risk for incurring any financial penalties associated with non-compliance.